It is 100% certain you're headed for Hell ...

 Note 1: Infallibility applies to subjects on ... faith and morals ... as this citation says twice.

-Note 2: The subject of Canonizations are the sanctity of persons ... not faith and morals.
+Note 2: The subject of Canonizations are the faith and sanctity of individual persons ... not faith and morals.

-Note 3: The manner by which the Pope brings about these formal definitions ... is by his approving a doctrinal statement which the Pope in union with the Bishops of the world have defined and clarified for the combating of heresy and for the education of the faithful ... as we see in the beginning of this citation and in citations seen on Section 3.3 of this site.
+Note 3: The manner by which the Pope brings about infallible definitions ... is by his approving a doctrinal statement which the Pope in union with the Bishops of the world have defined and clarified for the combating of heresy and for the education of the faithful.
+This is what we see at the start of the above citation and in the citations seen on Section 3.3 of this site.

 And ...
 Ordinary Magisterium citation ...